riibeirogabriel/CheckoutSystemChallenge/README.md

 ## Deploy and Usage

+* Ensure that the provided wiremock products API is running
 * execute the `./run.sh` command in terminal
 * Access the Application REST API definition at `http://localhost:8080/swagger-ui/index.html` (You also can consume the API with swagger (clicking on "Try It Out" button) or use other REST API Client like Postman)